jupyterlab/jupyterlab-metadata-service/docs/usage.md

 # Usage

 The JupyterLab Metadata extension adds a Linked Data viewer to the [Data Registry][data-registry].
-To view metadata about a dataset, find it in the data explorer and then selected the "Linked Data" view:
+To view metadata about a dataset, find it in the data explorer and then select the "Linked Data" view:

 ![](./img/interface.png)